-If no escape sequence is used, only the entries in /etc/hosts.equiv are used, and YP is not used.
+If no escape sequence is used, only the entries in /etc/hosts.equiv are used; YP is not used.

-2.5.3 The .rhosts File
+2.4.3 The /.rhosts File

-The YP service does not serve .rhosts files.
-The format of the .rhosts file is identical to that of /etc/hosts.equiv.
-However, since the /.rhosts file controls remote root access to the local system, you should restrict access to it.
-You should make the list of trusted hosts explicit or use the network group names.
+The YP service does not serve /.rhosts files.
+The format of the /.rhosts file is identical to that of /etc/hosts.equiv.
+However, because the /.rhosts file controls remote root access to the local system, you should restrict access to it.
+Make the list of trusted hosts explicit or use the network group names.

-2.5.4 The /etc/hosts File
+2.4.4 The /etc/hosts File

 The /etc/hosts file must contain entries for the local host's name and the local loopback name.
 Otherwise, the system could hang while coming up to multiuser mode.
 The entries in the /etc/hosts file are accessed at boot time when the YP service is not yet available.
 After the system is running, and after the ypbind process is up, the /etc/hosts file is not accessed.

-An example of the hosts file for YP client orville is:
+The following example shows the hosts file for YP client orville :

-'''

-127.0.0.1 | localhost

-192.9.1.87 | orville # John Q. Random
+127.0.0.1 localhost 192.9.1.87 orville # John Q. Random

-'''

-2.5.5 The /etc/passwd File
+2.4.5 The /etc/passwd File